 Overall Assessment We consider that we are meeting our arrangements to meet this principle as set out in our Local Code, but with more significant areas of improvement required.
 Commentary The Council is currently developing a number of new partnership to deliver a range of projects.
 We need to instigate appropriate governance arrangements for these new partnership arrangements; which include the Great Places Partnership with South Lakeland District Council and the Council's Joint Venture Regeneration Partnership, and ensure we embed review of partnership performance within the Council's performance review and monitoring arrangements.
 We remain committed to publishing a range of data under the Data Transparency Guidelines, however to ensure we continue to meet requirements, we have identified the need to raise awareness of requirements and improve ownership within a number of services impacted upon by staff changes within the last year.
 There are also opportunities for improvement arising from the implementation of the new website.
-The Council actively participates in external reviews will be participating in a further Peer Review, underta Government Association in September 2017.
-Review, undertaken by the Local Link to Improvement Actions 17, 18 and 19
+The Council actively participates in external reviews of its performance and will be participating in a further Peer Review, undertaken by the Local Government Association in September 2017.
+Link to Improvement Actions 17, 18 and 19 17, 18 and 19